pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 ### Secrets - Variables

-Using example above, the value for secret `secret/.../devops-secret.env` json will be pulled into the container as `/run/secrets/devops-secret.env.json`.
-Because this secret ends in the value of `.env`, it will further be turned into a property file with NAME=VALUE pairs, and available to the container environment when starting up.
+Using the previous example, the value for secret `secret/.../devops-secret.env` JSON will be pulled into the container as `/run/secrets/devops-secret.env.json`.

+Because this secret ends in the value of `.env`, it will further be turned into a property file with NAME=VALUE pairs and is available to the container environment on start up.

 !!! example "Example of devops-secret.env transformed into files"
     ```json